Compare and choose your pricing plan.

 Delivery Charges

-North Bay Hydro Distribution Limited received approval from the OEB to implement changes to its Delivery Charges, effective January 1, 2025.
+North Bay Hydro Distribution Limited received approval from the OEB to implement changes to its Delivery Charges, effective May 1, 2026.

 Delivery Charges cover the cost of delivering electricity from the generator to North Bay Hydro Distribution Limited, and then to your home or business.
 This includes costs to build and maintain transmission and distribution lines, towers and poles, and to operate provincial and local electricity systems.